 - Add 1 tbsp of olive oil to the bottom of the dutch oven pot and heat to medium-high heat.
 Add the veal to the pot allowing space between the pieces and brown on all sides.
 Work in batches transferring the browned veal to a large bowl off to the side and then add more veal to the pot.
 Continue this process until all the veal has been browned adding in a little olive oil as needed so the veal doesn't stick to the bottom of the pot.

 - Once the veal is browned and in transferred to a bowl add the remaining tbsp of olive oil to the pot.
-Next, add the diced onions, carrots and sautee until the onions become translucent.
+Next, add the diced onions, carrots, and celery and sautee until the onions become translucent.
 Add in the garlic and let cook for 1 minute.